westre/Foundation/README.md

 **Adding players to the whitelist**
 - Open whitelist.txt
 - Add the desired username per line
+- You can also do this while the server is running, make sure you type in !refreshwhitelist afterwards

 **Changing the message non-whitelisted players see**
 - Open html/whitelist.js